tarjeir/chunker/README.md

 ## Using VectorCode MCP with Claude for Desktop

-You can also use the VectorCode MCP (Multi-Collection Processor) via the `vectorcode_mcp` proxy command with Claude for Desktop.
+You can also use the VectorCode MCP (Multi-Collection Processor) via the `vectorcode-mcp` proxy command with Claude for Desktop.
 This allows you to access all MCP features of VectorCode from Claude's interface.

 ### 1. Install Chunker (and VectorCode) Globally with pipx